-Specify the name of the file that will have the conversion notes.
+Specify the name of the file.
 This file is generated on running paspropconv.
 By default, the generated file is named as paspropconv notesdb.en.

 --logFile log-filename

 Specify the name of the paspropconv tool's log.
 By default, the log is named paspropconv.log.